mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/auto-scaling-per-shard/README.md

 # MongoDB Atlas Provider -- Sharded Cluster with Independent Shard Auto-scaling

 This example creates a Sharded Cluster with 2 shards defining electable and analytics nodes.
 Compute auto-scaling is enabled for both `electable_specs` and `analytics_specs`, while also leveraging the [New Sharding Configuration](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/advanced-cluster-new-sharding-schema) by defining each shard with its individual `replication_specs`.
 This enables scaling of each shard to be independent.
-Please reference [Use Auto-Scaling Per Shard](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/advanced-cluster-new-sharding-schema#use-auto-scaling-per-shard) section for more details.
+Please reference the [Use Auto-Scaling Per Shard](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/advanced-cluster-new-sharding-schema#use-auto-scaling-per-shard) section for more details.

 ## Dependencies